 Organize to #BoycottZionistDates in your community

-Spread the word in your neighborhood, talk with local shop owners, and make sure that your community knows which date companies to boycott during Ramadan.
-Use the list of brands below as a reference for what brands to boycott and find downloadable info sheets you can share to make sure that your community boycotts zionist dates as well as posters to give to stores who do.
-If a grocer sells brands with an zionist label, ask to speak with someone about replacing these products.
+Spread the word in your neighborhood and Masjid, talk with local shop owners, and make sure that your community knows which date companies to boycott during Ramadan.
+Use the list of brands below as a reference for what brands to boycott and find downloadable info sheets you can share to make sure that your community boycotts zionist dates as well as posters to give to stores and places that do.
+If a grocer sells brands with a zionist label, ask to speak with someone about replacing these products.
 If they do not sell any, thank them and share the list anyway.

 As Palestinians continue to resist the zionist entity and its escalating attacks on Gaza, it remains imperative for our communities to limit and drain funding for this genocide.
 80% of all zionist-grown dates are exported, generating over $200 million in value for the colonial occupation in recent years and making it one of their most lucrative exports.
 As we have seen in recent months, targeted boycotts of companies who are complicit in the zionist entity’s campaign of genocide have been effective in hurting their bottom line.
 No zionist company should be making money off of the exploitation of Palestinian land and labor as well as the co-optation of Islamic traditions.